christopherkenny/cvap/README.md

 Thus, using other packages like `PL94171`, we can easily aggregate this from blocks to VTDs, where CVAP is not directly provided.
+`vest_crosswalk` allows you to download a variant of VEST’s crosswalk that is computationally more favorable for R.